-This project is a partnership between Leicestershire County Council, Royal British Legion, Heritage Lottery Fund and the Friends of Leicester and Leicestershire Museums and will culminate in a conference on 9 November 2018 at De Monfort University.
+This project was a partnership between Leicestershire County Council, Royal British Legion, Heritage Lottery Fund and the Friends of Leicester and Leicestershire Museums and ran from 2017 to the centenary of the Armistice in 2018.
+The research results of the project were presented at a conference on 9 November 2018 at De Monfort University.

-This research proposal seeks to examine, from the perspective of men who lived in Leicestershire and fought in the armed forces, why they enlisted to fight, how they managed the stresses of active service, their combat motivation, and what impact their experience of war had on their commitment to the ‘cause’ in which many had volunteered to fight.
+This research examined, from the perspective of men who lived in Leicestershire and fought in the armed forces, why they enlisted to fight, how they managed the stresses of active service, their combat motivation, and what impact their experience of war had on their commitment to the ‘cause’ in which many had volunteered to fight.
+This project used the letters, diaries and memoirs of these men, to present their views.

 - Conduct a qualitative survey of the available letters, diaries and memoirs of these Leicestershire men to examine the reasons men gave for enlisting in the military, enduring the strain of active service and fighting during the war.